create3000/x_ite/docs/_posts/components/CADGeometry/CADLayer.md

 CADLayer nodes define a hierarchy that shows layer structure for a Computer-Aided Design (CAD) model.
 CADLayer is a Grouping node that can contain CADAssembly and most nodes.

-The CADLayer node belongs to the **CADGeometry** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 3.1 or higher.
+The CADLayer node belongs to the **CADGeometry** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 3.1 or higher.

 ## Hierarchy